 An aggregation of military personnel, weapon systems, equipment, and necessary support, or combination thereof.

-The process of gathering and maintaining information on the location, status, and predicted movement of each element of a unit including the unit's command element, personnel, and unit-related supplies and equipment) while in transit to the specified operational area.
-(This term and its definition modify the existing term and its definition.)
+The process of gathering and maintaining information on the location, status, and predicted movement of each element of a unit, including the unit's command element, personnel, and unit-related supplies and equipment while in transit to the specified operational area.

 License plate tag